 Divers with more than five years’ experience usually earn

 $40K-$80K per year

-- Highly experienced divers with specialist skills can earn up to $80,000 a year.
+- Highly experienced divers with specialist skills can earn up to $80,000.

 Commercial divers usually work on short-term projects and are paid a daily rate, which can range from $130 to $1,000 or more.
 Some commercial divers are employed full time and paid a fixed salary.

 Sources: New Zealand Underwater Association, 2018; and New Zealand Diving & Salvage, 2018.

 - PAYE.net.nz website - use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates